callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ---

-## Step 2: Patch and Rebuild the Sample Application to use a callas license server
+## Patch and Rebuild the Sample Application to use a callas license server

 ```bash
 cd callas_pdfEngineSDK_16-1-662/sample-C